-- Aggressive driving and road rage is not a new problem.
-However, in today's world, where heavy and slow-moving traffic and tight schedules are the norm, more and more drivers are taking out their anger and frustration in their vehicles. - Crowded roads leave little room for error, leading to suspicion and hostility among drivers and encouraging them to take personally the mistakes of other drivers. - Aggressive driving is the act of operating a motor vehicle in a selfish, bold or pushy manner, without regard for the rights or safety of others. - Road rage is operating a motor vehicle with the intent of doing harm to others or physically assaulting a driver or their vehicle.
+Aggressive driving and road rage is not a new problem.
+However, in today's world, where heavy and slow-moving traffic and tight schedules are the norm, more and more drivers are taking out their anger and frustration in their vehicles.

+Crowded roads leave little room for error, leading to suspicion and hostility among drivers and encouraging them to take personally the mistakes of other drivers.

+Aggressive driving is the act of operating a motor vehicle in a selfish, bold, or pushy manner, without regard for the rights or safety of others.

+Road rage is operating a motor vehicle with the intent of doing harm to others or physically assaulting a driver or their vehicle.

-2.10.2 - Do not Be an Aggressive Driver
+2.10.2 - Don't Be an Aggressive Driver

-How you feel before you even start your vehicle has a lot to do with how stress will affect you while driving.
+How you feel before you even start your vehicle has a lot to do with how stress will affect you while driving:

-- · Reduce your stress before and while you drive.
-Listen to "easy listening" music. - · Give the drive your full attention.
-Do not allow yourself to become distracted by talking on your cellphone, eating, etc. - · Be realistic about your travel time.
-Expect delays because of traffic, construction or bad weather. - If you are going to be later than you expected deal with it.
+- Reduce your stress before and while you drive.
+Listen to "easy listening" music. - Give the drive your full attention.
+Don't allow yourself to become distracted by talking on your cell phone, eating, etc. - Be realistic about your travel time.
+Expect delays because of traffic, construction, or bad weather and make allowances. - If you're going to be later than you expected deal with it.
 Take a deep breath and accept the delay. - Give other drivers the benefit of the doubt.
-Try to imagine why they are driving that way.
-Whatever their reason, it has nothing to do with you. - Slow down and keep your following distance reasonable. - · Do not drive slowly in the left lane of traffic. - Avoid gestures.
+Try to imagine why he or she is driving that way.
+Whatever their reason, it has nothing to do with you. - Slow down and keep your following distance reasonable. - Don't drive slowly in the left lane of traffic. - Avoid gestures.
 Keep your hands on the wheel.
 Avoid making any gestures that might anger another driver, even seemingly harmless expressions of irritation like shaking your head. - Be a cautious and courteous driver.
-If another driver seems eager to get in front of you, say, "be my guest."
+If another driver seems eager to get in front of you, say, "Be my guest."
 This response will soon become a habit and you won't be as offended by other drivers' actions.

-2.10.3 - What You Should Do When Confronted by Aggressive Drivers
+2.10.3 - What You Should Do When Confronted by an Aggressive Driver

-- · First and foremost, make every attempt to get out of their way. - Put your pride in the back seat.
-Do not challenge them by speeding up or attempting to hold-your-own in your travel lane. - · Avoid eye contact. - · Ignore gestures and refuse to react to them. - Report aggressive drivers to the appropriate authorities by providing a vehicle description, license number, location and, if possible, direction of travel.

-- If you have a cellphone, and can do it safely, call the police. - If an aggressive driver is involved in a crash farther down the road, stop a safe distance from the crash scene, wait for the police to arrive and report the driving behavior that you witnessed.
+- First and foremost, make every attempt to get out of their way. - Put your pride in the back seat.
+Do not challenge them by speeding up or attempting to hold-your-own in your travel lane. - Avoid eye contact. - Ignore gestures and refuse to react to them. - Report aggressive drivers to the appropriate authorities by providing a vehicle description, license number, location and, if possible, direction of travel. - If you have a cell phone, and can do it safely, call the police. - If an aggressive driver is involved in a crash farther down the road, stop a safe distance from the crash scene, wait for the police to arrive and report the driving behavior that you witnessed.